Berthaniu/demo-AudioLoCD/index.md

 <center> 2 Google DeepMind, Montreal, Canada</center>

 ## Abstract
-We present the SoundLoCD, a novel text-to-sound generation framework, which incorporates a LoRA-based conditional discrete contrastive latent diffusion model.
-Unlike recent large-scale sound generation models, our method can be efficiently trained under limited computational resources.
+We present SoundLoCD, a novel text-to-sound generation framework, which incorporates a LoRA-based conditional discrete contrastive latent diffusion model.
+Unlike recent large-scale sound generation models, our model can be efficiently trained under limited computational resources.
 The integration of a contrastive learning strategy further enhances the connection between textual conditions and the generated outputs, resulting in coherent and high-fidelity performance.
 Our experiments demonstrate that SoundLoCD outperforms the baseline with greatly reduced computational resources.
-A comprehensive ablation study further validates the contribution of each component within the SoundLoCD.
+A comprehensive ablation study further validates the contribution of each component within SoundLoCD.

 ## Architecture
 <center><img src="Figure/ICASSP_final.png" width="80%" height="80%" /></center>